 Below you will find five pre-recorded modules.
 Each module is accompanied by additional student

 resources and lab activities.
 If you are an instructor interested in further course materials (e.g., lab power points, learning assessments), please contact us directly at firstname.lastname@example.org.

 MODULE 1 GENDER & COMMUNICATION

-This module provides information on gender-based communication differences and how clinicians use that knowledge to guide gender-affirming communication therapy. (transcript)
+This module provides information on gender-based communication differences and how clinicians use that knowledge to guide gender-affirming communication therapy. (transcript PDF)